 "Yes," Sakura replied.
 When the door opened, Haku immediately averted her eyes.
 She held out something to her with both hands.
 Sakura reached out and took what turned out to be an envelope with a seal pressed into the wax.

 "Prince Naruto requested that I deliver this to you.
 He said it was from your friend, General," Haku explained.
-But as soon as Sakura flipped the envelope over, she saw the bright wax seal holding the flap down.
+But as soon as Sakura flipped the envelope over, she saw the bright seal holding the flap down.
+The shape of a boar was stamped into the red wax.
 With a sigh, she read the letter inside.

 I'm a little insulted you wouldn't stop by for tea before leaving, but I also understand you have your own obligations.
 I'm entrusting this letter to the Prince and hope you'll be able to read it during your journey.
 Hopefully he won't drop it in mud or accidentally set it on fire or whatever other bumbling things he does.

-I will miss you, obviously.
+I miss you, obviously.
 I've been spending time with a private tutor recently, though and that's been able to occupy some of my time.
 Father says that a young noble lady does not need to be so educated.
-But mother said that a foolish woman earns a foolish husband so she settled the matter.
+But mother said that the lady of a household should be knowledgeable, so she settled the matter.
 I'm learning history and literature in the mornings.
 My music tutor comes after lunch and he tortures me with the harp and the flute for a few hours.
 I would beg father to fire him, but he's so pleasant to look at that I can't bring myself to.